TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

         The backend layout defines the structure and design of the backend user interface for maintaining content elements and the layout of their input fields.
-A backend layout can be set on a page-level, and this attribute can actually be also evaluated in the frontend, to affect the arrangement of elements on a page.
+A backend layout can be set on the page-level, and this attribute can actually be also evaluated in the frontend, to affect the arrangement of elements on a page.